Magill

 Magill's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Common health conditions are low among the general population but higher in older, at-risk cohorts.
-Approximately 55% (~5,679 people) have private health cover.
-The most prevalent medical conditions are mental health issues (8.0%) and arthritis (7.5%).
-71.2% of residents report no medical ailments, compared to 67.9% in Greater Adelaide.
-Working-age residents have low chronic condition prevalence.
-Magill has 18.8% (1,953 people) residents aged 65 and over.
-Health outcomes among seniors present challenges but rank lower nationally than the broader population.
+Mortality rates and health conditions are generally in line with national benchmarks.
+Common health conditions are less prevalent here than nationwide, but they're higher among older, vulnerable groups.
+Around 55% (~5,715 people) have private health cover, which is quite high.
+The most frequent medical issues are mental health problems (8.0%) and arthritis (7.5%).
+About 71.2% of residents report no medical ailments, compared to 67.9% in Greater Adelaide.
+Working-age individuals have low chronic condition prevalence.
+Magill has 19.1% seniors (1,997 people), with some health challenges among them, though they rank lower nationally than the broader population.

 Frequently Asked Questions - Health